Cushioned • 2014

 In 2017, a new treatment began to show promise.
 Now able to function I decided to apply for a grant with the Ontario Arts Council aimed at a mentorship year with Darren Copeland, an accomplished soundscape artist.
 Darren came to my home every two weeks instructing me on the techniques of capturing, editing and composition.
 We began extracting pieces from all I had captured during those years, pieces we felt were strong in creating the story.

-In 2019, I applied and was awarded another Ontario Arts Council grant that would see Able to Disabled: My Changing Landscape to completion.
+In 2019, I applied and was awarded an Ontario Arts Council grant that would see Able to Disabled: My Changing Landscape to completion.
 With the skill and support of Benjamin Hermann, sound technician and conﬁdant, this work now ready for publication.
 It will live and be accessible to all on the web via my website.
 I encourage you to listen with headphones as the work has been conﬁgured to be an intimate, mindful listening experience.
 I invite you to listen and to share far and wide.

 If you require more information please do not hesitate to contact me.
 I am open and interested in all avenues to promote and share this work.
 My hope is for rehabilitation centres, oncology centres, chronic illness associations/groups, those experiencing loss, transformation, new ways of navigating the world, will have the opportunity to engage with this work.